jjbaek35/jjbaek35.github.io/test/About.md

 📫 jaejong at asu . edu

 ## Latest News
+1. Our paper [Mapping the Landscape of Cybersecurity Preparedness: A Systematic Review of Non-Technological Determinants and Consequences](https://www.sciencedirect.com/science/article/pii/S0160791X25002325){:target="_blank"} has been accepted in Technology in Society.
+This journal paper highlights the importance of these non-technological elements and recommends that future research adopt an integrative approach to better understand their dynamic interplay and long-term consequences.

+3.   ["**It's almost like Frankenstein": Investigating the Complexities of Scientific Collaboration and Privilege Management within Research Computing Infrastructures**"](https://sp2025.ieee-security.org/){:target="_blank"} has been accepted in [46th IEEE Symposium on
+Security and Privacy (May 12-15, 2025, SAN FRANCISCO, USA)](https://sp2025.ieee-security.org/){:target="_blank"}.
+This paper examines security considerations in research computing infrastructures (RCIs) through interviews with experts and stakeholders, highlighting a layered access control approach that challenges traditional models, as collaborative, trust-based sharing raises compliance concerns, and concludes with recommendations to enhance RCI security and flexibility.

 1. Our paper ["**It's almost like Frankenstein": Investigating the Complexities of Scientific Collaboration and Privilege Management within Research Computing Infrastructures**"](https://sp2025.ieee-security.org/){:target="_blank"} has been accepted in [46th IEEE Symposium on